Review · Weight Loss

 • A published RCT on the finished formulation at the 500 mg daily blend dose

-• A sales funnel that does not recycle stock photos and unverifiable physician endorsements
+• A sales page that does not recycle stock photos and unverifiable physician endorsements

 Bottom line

 Skeptic Desk verdict: Skeptical — 4.6/10.
 Ingredients you’d buy individually.
-A formulation and a funnel you wouldn’t.
+A formulation and a sales page you wouldn’t.

 Frequently asked questions

-What is the 'purple peel exploit' Mitolyn's funnel keeps mentioning?
+What is the 'purple peel exploit' Mitolyn's sales page keeps mentioning?

 It's a marketing phrase invented for this product, not a scientific concept.
 The narrator implies that a specific purple-pigmented compound in certain plants 'exploits' a mitochondrial pathway to drive weight loss.
 No such pathway exists in the literature under that name.
 The ingredients that are purple (maqui berry, schisandra, cacao) are anthocyanin-rich, and anthocyanins do have some metabolic research behind them — but 'purple peel exploit' is not a real mechanism.